asherdiaz/national-parks/README.md

 # national-parks
 This web application was completed as a capstone project for Tech Elevator, an intensive, 14-week coding school.
-The application uses a server (I used Apache Tomcat) and can be launched using the homepage.jsp file in the src/main/WEB-INF directory.
+The application uses a server (I used Apache Tomcat).

 ##Description